decidim/decidim/docs/customization/maps.md

 To see an example how to customize the static map utility, take a look at the [HERE Maps static map utility][link-code-here-static].

-In order to provider configuration options for the static maps, you can pass them directly through the maps configuration with the following syntax:
+In order to provide configuration options for the static maps, you can pass them directly through the maps configuration with the following syntax:

 ```ruby
 config.maps = {